siberianfox/g2wiki/Homing-g2.md

 To enable homing for an axis:

-1. Each input must be configured for the proper switch type.
+1. Each input must be configured properly.
 See [Configuring Digital Inputs for Homing](Configuring-Digital-Inputs-for-Homing)
 1. The homing input must be set for the axis `{xhi:_}`
 1. The homing direction must be set for the axis `{xhd:_}`
 1. The other axis configurations must be set up for homing.
 See [Configuring Axes for Homing](Configuring-Axes–for-Homing)

 After initialization the following sequence is run for each axis to be homed:

 1. Limits are automatically disabled.
 Shutdown and safety interlocks are not.
 1. If a homing input is active on invocation, clear off the input (switch)
 1. Drive towards homing switch in the set direction until switch is activated